liammcluckie/Low-Tide-Surf-Club/TESTING.md

     upcoming changes/information via email."*

     - This has been implemented in two ways, I decided to add a modal that opens when the 'Newsletter' link is clicked on the navigation bar.
-The reason I added the modal in this way was so that if a first time user was not yet interested in signing up to a newsletter they did not have this interrupting their viewing of the website and negatively effecting their user experience.
+The reason I added the modal in this way was so that if a first time user was not yet interested in signing up to a newsletter they did not have this interrupting their viewing of the website, avoiding negatively effecting the user experience.

     ![Screenshot of site navigation bar including all the links](testing/goals-testing-ten.png)